ruchikabgosain/hackathonti.me/README.md

 ## `Work in Progress` Still brainstorming these ones!
 - Public Voting for hackathons.
 - Is Team Blog is a good idea?
 Where teams can write about their projects to maintain a project archive.
 The information for the team like [ team members, hackathons went and hackathons attending ] could be more concisely arranged on the page.
+(If you wish to continue on this idea then there's already models/forms/views for this but commented out.
+Look in hackathontime_users directory.)

 ## `Screenshots` How do we look like?
 (Will add soon.)